6 Nov 2023

 3. Tigers have been around for a long time

 Millions of years, in fact!
-Though they likely looked quite different to how they look now, some of the earliest ancestors of the modern tiger lived on Earth a whopping two million years ago.
+Though they likely looked quite different to how they look now, some of the earliest ancestors of the modern tiger lived on Earth a whopping 2 million years ago.

 4. Tigers are strong swimmers